FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://medium.com/@onlineinerview/latest-interview-questions-on-twitter-bootstrap-2018-e21be64ecf00

 [[↑] Back to top](#Bootstrap)
 ### What is the role of media object in Bootstrap and how many types are available?
-(Senior)

 In Bootstrap, it is possible to add images, audio, and video using media object.It can either be placed on the left side or the right side of the content.